raphaelm/python-fints/docs/tans.rst

 :func:`~fints.formals.TwoStepParametersCommon` subclass with varying fields, depending on the version of the two-step process and the bank.

-.. autoclass:: fints.formals.TwoStepParameters3
-   :noindex:
-   :undoc-members:
-   :members:
-   :inherited-members:
-   :member-order: bysource
-   :exclude-members: is_unset, naive_parse, print_nested

-.. autoclass:: fints.formals.TwoStepParameters5
-   :noindex:
-   :undoc-members:
-   :members:
-   :inherited-members:
-   :member-order: bysource
-   :exclude-members: is_unset, naive_parse, print_nested

-The `name` field provides a user-friendly name of the TAN mechanism that you can display to the user to choose from.

-To select a TAN mechanism/query the currently selected TAN mechanism use the appropriate functions which take/return the identifier used as key in the `get_tan_mechanisms` return value.
+The `name` field of theese objects provides a user-friendly name of the TAN mechanism that you can display to the user to choose from.
+To select a TAN mechanism, you can use :func:`~fints.client.FinTS3PinTanClient.set_tan_mechanism`, which takes the identifier used as key in the :func:`~fints.client.FinTS3PinTanClient.get_tan_mechanisms` return value.

+If the ``description_required`` attribute for the TAN mechanism is :attr:`~fints.formals.DescriptionRequired.MUST`, you will need to get a list of TAN media with :func:`~fints.client.FinTS3PinTanClient.get_tan_media` and select the appropriate one with :func:`~fints.client.FinTS3PinTanClient.set_tan_medium`.

+You may not change the active TAN mechanism or TAN medium within a standing dialog (see :ref:`client-dialog-state`).

+The selection of the active TAN mechanism/medium is stored with the persistent client data (see :ref:`client-state`).

 .. autoclass:: fints.client.FinTS3PinTanClient
-   :members: get_tan_mechanisms, set_tan_mechanism, get_current_tan_mechanism
+   :members: get_tan_mechanisms, set_tan_mechanism, get_current_tan_mechanism, get_tan_media, set_tan_medium
    :noindex:
    :undoc-members:

-.. warning:: If the ``description_required`` attribute for the TAN mechanism is :attr:`~fints.formals.DescriptionRequired.MUST`,
-             you will need to get a list of TAN media with `get_tan_media()` and select the appropriate one with `set_tan_medium()`.

-## FIXME The TAN media stuff is probably wrongly documented (and badly tested)

-.. autoclass:: fints.client.FinTS3PinTanClient
-   :members: get_tan_media, set_tan_medium
-   :noindex:
-   :undoc-members:

-You may not change the active TAN mechanism or TAN medium within a standing dialog.
-(See XXX) The selection of the active TAN mechanism/medium is stored with the persistent client data.
-(See XXX)

 TAN challenges
 --------------